muratk3n/thirdwave/en/README.md

 ---

 Sure.
-30s TR for example, when it was staunchly nationalist, one of its first governors was known to have said "if communism was necessary for this country, we would surely import it".
+30s TR for example, when it was staunchly nationalist, one of its governors was known to have said "if communism was necessary for this country, we would surely import it".
 Sounds like a joke and it is told as such, but the guy was dead serious.
 There you go, nationalist talking about utilizing communism..
 Or in China today, they are communists, but imported capitalism, and happily using it.
 Italian fascists created the social security system of the country.

 Intensely opposing ideologies cannot be held together under one roof in anything other than fascism..
 A whatever-it-takes attitude usually